R&H Logo

 Talk with a Copyright Attorney

 Penalties for copyright infringement can be severe.
 A court may order you to pay as much as $150,000 per work infringed if it finds that you willfully violated another person’s copyrighted material.
 Most people can’t afford that kind of financial setback.
 A savvy copyright attorney is your greatest weapon when you’re facing an infringement lawsuit.
-Call Robinson & Henry at 303-688-0944 today to begin your free case assessment.
+Call Robinson & Henry at 303-688-0944 today to begin your case assessment.

 What Should I Do First if I’m Accused of Copyright Infringement?